Gamify-IT/docs/user-manuals/lecturer-interface/README.md

 Inactive areas will not be playable for users.
 The topic name can be used to signify what you intend to teach in this area, i.e. `UML Diagrams` when this area focuses on UML content.

-**Important:**  In order to unlock new Worlds/Dungeons, you need to not only set them active, but also add **at least** one minigame to the World/Dungeon.

 You can also navigate through the sub-items that were expanded after clicking on a world.
 There, you can configure the following things: